 From world-class artists to notable speakers, UNLV hosts a wide variety of cultural, educational, and academic activities that are open to the public.

-Barrick Museum & Baepler Xeric Garden
+Marjorie Barrick Museum of Art & Baepler Xeric Garden

 Artemus W. Ham Concert Hall